rtopz/arduino-stepper/README.md

 Program contains libraries for helping arduino run a stepper motor using the A4988 steper driver.

 ## To Do:
-- Configure micro-stepping
+* Separate sensor from stepper
+* Configure sensor high/low options
-- Add move steps function
+* Add move steps function
-- Add distance move (via belt) function
+* Add distance move (via belt) function
+* Configure micro-stepping

 ## Changes:
 ### 0.0.2